 Now, let’s talk about how you can perfect your email etiquette.
 Below are the most common rules to follow.

 Research about your recipient before emailing

-Before getting in touch with your recipient, do some research to personalize the message you are going to send.
-No one would be pleased to see “Dear Sir or Madam” instead of their name in the greeting, especially when their email address contains the name.
+Before getting in touch with your recipient, do some research to personalize the message you will send.
+For example, no one would be pleased to see “Dear Sir or Madam” instead of their name in the greeting, mainly when their email address contains the name.

-Also, be aware that people from different cultures speak and write differently, and you need to be prepared for it.
-Those differences might be related to the word choice, tone, and even response times.
+Also, be aware that people from different cultures speak and write differently, and you must be prepared for it.
+Those differences might be related to word choice, tone, and response times.
 For example, the Japanese might find it impolite if you introduce yourself via email without the involvement of a mutually respected third party.

 Include a relevant subject line

 People usually decide whether to open an email based on the subject line.
 Also, you need to understand that you aren’t the only one sending information to your recipients.
 That is why your subject line isn’t something you can take lightly.
 You need to make every effort to get the recipient to open your email.